Nashua Burglary Lawyer

 The penalties for Burglary are severe.
 If a person commits a Burglary while armed with a deadly weapon or does bodily harm that person faces up to 15 years in prison.
 Otherwise, Burglary is punishable in New Hampshire by up to 7 years in prison.

 Attorneys Shepherd & Hayes are experienced and aggressive criminal defense lawyers ready to fight the Burglary charge.
-Call Attorneys Shepherd & Hayes today for a free consultation.
+Call the Nashua burglary attorneys at Shepherd & Hayes Law Firm, PLLC today for a free consultation or give us a call at (603) 233-1626.